dghosef/qdbp/README.md

 ## Quick Start

 qdbp requires ocaml, dune, ocamllex, and menhir.
-To use the compiler, write your program in your text editor or IDE of your choice, clone this repo and run
+To use the compiler, write your program in your text editor or IDE of your choice, clone this repo and, run
 ```bash
 dune exec ../bin/main.exe -- <filename> --execute
 ```